contactandyc/another-c-library/website/ebook/ac-mapreduce2/index.md

 ac_schedule_task(scheduler, "multi", true, setup_task);
 ```

 Normally, each scheduled task would have a different setup function.
-In this case, all of the functions do the same thing (print the task name and the partition), so setup\_task can be shared.
+In this case, all of the functions do the same thing (nothing except return true), so setup\_task can be shared.

 ```c
 void ac_schedule_run(ac_schedule_t *h, ac_worker_f on_complete);